uhlin/swirc/README.md

 for Internet Relay Chat, and is a protocol for text communication in real time over the Internet.

-The name Swirc is an assembly of the word swift (or at your option Swedish) and IRC.
+The name Swirc is an assembly of the word Swift (or at your option:
+Swedish) and IRC.

 ### Extensions ###